 Paso has an adorable town square that I highly recommend checking out.
 You’ll find family-owned restaurants, tasting rooms, shopping of all kinds, coffee shops and more.
 Most hotels in Paso are within walking distance to the town square, but there is plenty of parking too.
 If you don’t want to drive out to the wineries one day, there is plenty of wine tasting rooms around the town square that you can check out.

-Hope you enjoyed this Paso Robles Travel Guide 2022!
-I’ll update this guide when new and exciting restaurants or wineries open up.
+Hope you enjoyed this Paso Robles Travel Guide, updated for 2024!
 For your convenience, I have all the hotels, bars and restaurants mapped out for you below that I included in this travel guide.

 And, I want to hear from you!
 If you’ve been to Paso and have other recommendations for me, drop them below in the comments!